caustav/caustav/README.md

 - 👀 I’m interested in programing, software development
 - 🌱 I’m currently learning go
 - 💞️ I’m looking to collaborate on anything related to software development
-- 📫 How to reach me linkkaustav@gmail.com
+- 📫 Reach me at linkkaustav@gmail.com

 <!---
 caustav/caustav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.